 If you like putting things together, there are jobs available assembling things like exercise machines, bikes, grills, furniture, sports equipment, swing sets, electronics equipment, and anything else you can think of that people buy, but don’t want to build or install themselves.

-You could work at a large retailer that offers assembly services like Walmart or Home Depot, or sign up to be a home services provider for companies that offer assembly services for the products they sell.
-Some companies hire workers to repair products as well to as build them.
+You could work at a large retailer like Walmart or Home Depot that offers assembly services, for example, or sign up to be a home services provider for companies that offer assembly services for the products they sell.

-If you are interested in building things, you could sign up for Amazon Home Services, list your services on other sites that provide in-home assembly and repair services, post on Craigslist in the services section, and mention your availability to everyone you know.
+If you are interested in building things, you could: sign up for Amazon Home Services, list your services on other sites and apps that provide in-home assembly and repair services, post on Craigslist in the services section, respond to inquiries on NextDoor, and mention your availability to everyone you know.

 Alternatives include selling at craft fairs, flea markets, farmer’s markets, or establishing a relationship with a retail store to feature your products.